Marlrus/warlrus-cli/README.md

 Updates and upgrades system with apt and auto accepts installation.

-`wrt nvm-install`
+`wrt nvm-manage`

-Installs/updates node version manager to the latest version.
+Manager for NVM package.

+`install`

+Installs/Updates nvm package to lates version

 ## TODO